sonic-net/SONiC/doc/MSTP/MSTP.md

   - This command allow enabling or disabling of bpdu_guard on an interface.

 - **config spanning_tree interface root_guard {enable|disable} \<ifname\>**
-    - This command allow enabling or disabling of bpdu_guard on an interface.
+    - This command allow enabling or disabling of root_guard on an interface.

 - **config spanning_tree interface priority \<ifname\> \<port_priority-value\>**